ethanokamura/perfectline/src/content/dsa/heaps.md

 ### Heap Insert
 The first thing we will most likely want to do is insert values into the heap!
-To do this, we will need to acomplish the follow tasks:
+To do this, we will need to accomplish the following tasks:
 1. Make sure the heap is not already full (again we are working with arrays)
 2. Increase the size of the heap
     - I created a private variable called size that keeps track of the maximum filled index.
 This is different than the capacity!
 3. Insert the desired value into the end of the heap
 5. Finally we want to decrease the keys value to make sure that the heap is partially ordered how we would expect.
-To do this, we call decrease key.
+To do this, we call the decrease key.
 (Notice we increased the value of the data we are injecting so that way we can decrease it.
 More on this later)
 4. Return true upon success!
 ```cpp
 bool heap_insert(int val) {